 Karim has over 30 years of experience in the accountancy profession.
 His role at Johnsons is primarily to manage the accounting, audit and tax requirements our larger corporate clients.
 This includes public companies and Groups (some international).

-His tax expertise extends to Creative Industries tax reliefs such as Film and Theatre tax relief, Research and Development tax reliefs, Patent Box tax relief and venture capital schemes such as Enterprise Investment Scheme and SEED Enterprise Investment Scheme.
+His tax expertise extends to the Creative Industries tax reliefs such as Film and Theatre Tax Relief, Research and Development Tax Reliefs, Patent Box Tax Relief and venture capital schemes such as Enterprise Investment Scheme and SEED Enterprise Investment Scheme.

 His interests out of work include volunteering for various charities because he passionately believes in helping others to help themselves.
 He likes to listen to world music and his hobbies include athletics, travelling and reading world affairs.

 Charity retail shop

 - Both recommendations resulted in a higher gift aid donation to the parent charity.

-Questors – Arts charity
+Arts charity 1

-Riverside – Arts charity
+Arts charity 2

 - The charitable company had staged loss making theatrical productions but required advise on whether these losses could be tax relieved.

 - We advised and prepared claims for Theatre Tax Relief for these loss-making theatrical productions which resulted in a large cash payment from HMRC.